D

 Applying teaching methods for and with typing practice

-Such experience also made me wonder if there would be more effective ways in teaching how to type.
-None of the team had any knowledge in pedagogy, nor did we learn typing with a software like this.
+Such an experience also made me wonder if there would be more effective ways of teaching how to type.
+None of the team had any knowledge in pedagogy, nor did we learn to type with a software like this.

 I recently (2019) had a good discussion with a friend regarding this project, as I am currently planning to re-develop the software.
-He suggested me to focus on utilising the software in teaching rather than focusing on the typing itself, as most of us ourselves learnt typing naturally rather than by practicing with a software.
+They suggested I focus on utilising the software in teaching rather than focusing on the typing itself, as most of us learnt to type naturally rather than by practising with a software.

 Inspired by this, and also looking back on one of our first aims to increase literacy, I hope to re-launch this project in open source and suggest a new school curriculum for developing countries, in which students have more chances to read and type.